How the Travel Calendar Works

 - Select a mode – Indicate how you traveled by transit (bus or train), Pace Vanpool, carpool (as a rider or driver), bike, walk, taxi or drive alone.

-- Miles – Review the miles shown and confirm or adjust the distance that you traveled.
+- Miles – Review the miles shown and confirm or adjust.
+If you complete your commute preferences then the miles are preloaded.
+If not, enter the distance that you traveled in one direction.

 Once you select 'submit,' your trip will appear on the calendar.
 You can drag your commute to a different date or delete it by selecting the 'x'.
 You can also go back to see a trip summary details by selecting the entry.
 Note that certain days on the calendar are disabled since you can only report trips as much as 30 days in the past but none in the future.